 Most food allergies are linked to eight specific foods.
 Those foods are:

 Food allergies are most common in babies and children, but they can appear at any age.
 Children may outgrow a food allergy, particularly one to milk or eggs.
-In the past, it was thought that peanut, tree nut, fish and shellfish allergy would last forever.
+In the past, it was thought that peanut and tree nut allergies would last forever.
 Now, 20 percent of children with peanut allergy and 10 percent of children with tree nut allergy may outgrow these allergies, too.

 Cross-reactivity happens when different allergens contain shared proteins or proteins that your child’s immune system sees as being very similar.
-Directed allergy testing may determine if a reaction to a food is due to cross-reactivity with pollen or another allergen.
+Directed allergy testing and an oral food challenge may determine if a reaction to a food is due to cross-reactivity.

 Common symptoms of a food allergy include:

-In some cases, you may think your child has a food allergy, when he or she actually has a food intolerance.
+In some cases, you may think your child has a food allergy when he or she actually has a food intolerance.
 With food intolerance, the reactions that occur do not involve the immune system.
-Small amounts of the food are usually fine, but larger quantities may cause digestive symptoms like gas, cramps or bloating.
+Small amounts of the food are usually fine, but larger quantities may cause digestive problems like gas, cramps or bloating.
+IgE testing does not help with this type of nonallergic food reaction.

 Diagnosing a food allergy starts with a doctor’s appointment with a Riley at IU Health allergy specialist.
 During this appointment, the doctor will learn about your child's health history and perform a physical exam.
 Make sure to tell the doctor about any cause and effect relationships you have noticed with your child’s symptoms and certain foods.

-Skin tests or blood tests help confirm a suspected food allergy diagnosis.
-A food challenge can also help confirm diagnosis.
+Allergy testing is done to confirm a suspected food allergy diagnosis.
+The skin test is the standard.
+A blood test may be done for a positive food skin test to help establish the risk of a reaction.
+A food challenge can also help confirm a diagnosis.
 Once a suspected food is confirmed as an allergen, a treatment plan is created.

 Visit the trusted websites below to learn more about food allergies.